melloware/react-security-hardening/README.md

 ```

 ### Execute Build
-Execute `npm run build` to generate production build at you should be able to see these changes in production `index.html` file.
+Execute `npm run build` to generate a production build and you should be able to see these changes in production `index.html` file.
 For each CSS and JS a nonce value is assigned and all in-line styles and scripts are blocked!

 ```xml